jeffbr96/jbc.github.io/_posts/2025-09-14-second-blog.md

 ---
 layout: post
-title: "My First Post"
+title: "Check Points to be Worked"
-author: "Your Name"
+author: "Jefferson Bourguignon Coutinho"
 date: 2025-09-14
 categories: jekyll, github
-excerpt: "This is a brief summary of the post that will appear on the homepage."
+excerpt: "A list of what has to be done."
 ---

 ## Whats Next